msloan10/HV2DrumSynth/README.md

 # HV2DrumSynth
-This repository houses the source code for a real-time audio classification model that identifies human beatboxing sounds.
+This repository houses the source code for an audio classification model that identifies human beatboxing sounds.

 # Project Overview: